openstack-archive/infra-manual/doc/source/zuulv3.rst

 Job definitions may appear more than once in the Zuul configuration.
 We call the first instance the *reference* definition, and subsequent definitions *variants*.
 Job definitions have several fields, such as ``branches`` and ``files``, which act as *matchers* to determine whether the job is applicable to a change.
 When Zuul runs a job, it builds up a new job definition with all of the matching variants applied.
+Later variants can override settings on earlier definitions, but any settings not overridden will be present as well.

 For example, consider this simple reference job definition for a job named ``fedstack``: